chrisns/talks/PolicyAsVersionedCodeLightning.md

 ![bg](./images/policy6.png)

 <!--
-People just go off and do their own thing, they do know better, but I'm left playing catchup with the risk they've signed me up to
+People go off and do their own thing, they do know better, but I'm left playing catchup with the risk they've signed me up to -->
--->

 ---